 In traditional Chinese medicine (TCM), the body is considered to be a network of 12 interconnected channels or meridians — each classified as yin or yang — that transmit Qi throughout the body.
 When the flow of Qi is obstructed or moving irregularly, the functions of muscles, organs, and tissue can be impaired.
 Acupuncturist insert needles at points on the meridians to correct imbalances in the flow of Qi.
 When the flow is unblocked, the body can repair and regulate itself.
 There has been much research proving the effectiveness of acupuncture in helping with chronic back pain, migraine, tension headaches, and fertility.

 What do people use acupuncture for?

-Is there any scientific evidence?
+Is there scientific evidence that it works?

-When I first started treatment with Dr. Julie I could barely close my hands.
-I have severe carpal tunnel in both wrists.
-Within a short time of treatment (about 3 weeks), I was able to make a fist and actually grip things.
-It took only about 6 weeks before I was able to get very reasonable use of both of my hands (when my Dr. said that only surgery could accomplish this.
+“When I first started treatment with Dr. Julie I could barely close my hands.
+I have severe carpal tunnel syndrome in both wrists.
+But within a short time of treatment (about three weeks), I was able to make a fist and actually grip things.
+It took only about six weeks before I was able to regain very reasonable use of both of my hands — my MD said that only surgery could accomplish this.

 She also treated me for other things and I found that she went above and beyond to help me with any complaint I had.
 She was eager to try new treatments to find what worked best for me and even did research on her own time to make sure she was giving me the best available care possible.

 I’m deeply grateful to Dr. Julie for all she has done and hope that anyone suffering from pain will give her the opportunity to help.
 She is a great heart and giving soul who will do everything possible to help.”